Tee Skirt Dresses

 The first person up to the table at our booth was actually a man!
 He said he’d like these made for his bar on Martha’s Vineyard.

-The second person to my booth that first day was a woman who said she was the “Incidental Baker” who had gotten her line of specialty baked crackers into Whole Foods, and said they would probably love to sell these comfortable, attractive and distinctive dresses, would I like help making connections.
+The second person to my booth that first day was a woman who said she was the “Incidental Baker” who had gotten her line of specialty baked crackers into Whole Foods, and said they would probably love to sell these comfortable, attractive and distinctive dresses, would like me to help making connections.

 The same day, our first day on the market, a woman came walking up all wet, with her boyfriend.
 “I’m so glad someone is selling clothing here today, she said, “I got soaking wet from canoeing on the river!”